-Pet accidents, dirty laundry, stagnant air, garbage … all these common things can make a home smell unpleasant.
-And if you’re a cat owner, managing the kitty box can be a smelly proposition all by itself.
+Pet accidents, dirty laundry, stagnant air, and garbage are all common causes of an unpleasant smell.
+And if you’re a cat parent, managing the kitty litter box can be a smelly proposition all by itself.
 What’s a self-respecting homeowner to do?

-Among the various methods you can use to make your home smell nice is the centuries-old custom of burning incense.
-But does the benefit of having a pleasant-smelling home outweigh the potential health risk burning incense poses for your cat?
+Burning incense is among the various methods you can use to make your home smell nice.
+But does the benefit of having a pleasant-smelling home outweigh the potential health risk that burning incense poses for your cat?
 Is incense bad for cats?
-If you love the smell of incense but worry it’s not good for your cat, this is everything you should consider.
+If you love the smell of incense but worry it’s not good for your feline friend, this is everything you should consider.

 Incense is made of plant materials and essential oils that are pressed onto a bamboo stick or shaped into a cone or block.
 When burned, it produces a fragrant smoke that is often used for religious ceremonies, meditation, or simple everyday ambiance.

 Using incense dates back as far as ancient China, where it was used for worship and prayer.
 Egyptian priests were believed to have used it in ceremonies and to fumigate tombs.
 Today, the world’s main producer of incense is India, where it is a fundamental part of the Hindu religion.
 Sandalwood, frankincense, and cinnamon, all basic fragrances from long ago, are still among the most popular scents.

 Today, incense is often used during meditation and yoga, as a way to reduce stress and anxiety, as a sleep aid, and as part of religious practices (Christians and Buddhists also incorporate the use of incense in their rituals and services).

 Experts at Preventative Vet say incense can be harmful, and here are the reasons why:

 - A cat’s sense of smell is 14 times stronger than that of a human being, making them more sensitive to strong odors.
 Burning incense, especially at the source, produces a very intense aroma.